 Top ten celebrities with a History degree

 Graduating in 1970 from Cambridge with a 2:2, the Prince of Wales holds a degree in Archaeology, Anthropology and History, and was the first-ever heir apparent to gain such a qualification.
-A philanthropist and environmentalist, he spends a lot of time working with charitable organisations, including the youth charity he founded himself: the Prince’s Trust.
+A philanthropist and environmentalist, he spends a lot of time working with charitable organisations including the youth charity he founded himself, the Prince’s Trust.

-Ellen Barkin has acted in many films including Sea of Love and This Boy’s Life, where she’s worked alongside names such as Al Pacino and Robert DeNiro.
+Ellen Barkin has acted in many films including Sea of Love and This Boy’s Life, working alongside names such as Al Pacino and Robert DeNiro.
 She won an Emmy for her performance in Before Women Had Wings and has tried her hand at production with films like Letters to Juliet.
 Before this, Barkin studied a dual major in History and Theatre at Hunter College, New York.

 Sacha Baron Cohen

-Comedy icon Steve Carell has won favour through an increasingly funny performance in 'The Office' and as the dimwitted 'Brick Tamland' in the Anchorman films.
+Comedian Steve Carell has won favour through his iconic performances in the TV show The Office and the Anchorman films.
 Along with these achievements is his History degree from Denison University in 1984.
-It goes to show, one day you could be studying the domestic policy of the USA, the next you could be winning a Golden Globe!

 The first BAME woman to hold a seat in the House of Commons, Dianne Abbott studied History at Cambridge.
 Before becoming an MP for Labour, Abbott worked for the civil service and the media.
 More recently she founded London Schools and the Black Child initiative, which aims to improve the achievement levels of black children in education.